Code-Institute-Submissions/where-to-next/README.md

 Map Markers | The marker icons selected work well for the page but there are some additional icons which could have been used instead.
 For example, a church icon where a church has been recommended
 Destination buttons | The destination buttons could be included within a sub section of the nav bar to be more visually appealing
 Contact form | The validation on the contact form currently ensures that each of the required fields have a minimum of three characters.
 I would like to refine this further with specific validation for each box
+Images | Link to smaller images or store these locally to improve the loading time of the page

 # Bugs